 Prior to 2017, electrodes were barely of interest even to those who depended on them; years of plentiful supply and low, stable prices meant annual negotiations were simply routine paperwork.
 Yet in 2017, electrode prices surged by 1500% to reach $40,000/t at their peak.
-As of early September 2018, spot prices have slumped to a mere $11,000 for UHP grade electrodes.
+By September, spot prices had slumped to a mere $11,000 for UHP grade electrodes.

 Is this a sign that the market is correcting?
 Or a temporary reprieve?
 This question is at the forefront of electrode consumers’ minds as they prepare for annual contract negotiations in the upcoming months, weighing whether to stock up while spot prices have eased, or wait and hope for more favourable contract price terms.

 To assess the future direction of electrode prices, we need to reconsider what caused the 2017 price spike.
 In CRU’s view, the closure of electrode and needle coke plants, leading to limited supply were the primary drivers of 2017’s high electrode prices, rather than demand increases or higher needle coke costs.
 It is worth noting that global EAF steel production* in 2017 was at the same level as EAF output in 2007; while electrode prices also increased during 2007-2008, price levels peaked around $5,000/t, far lower than prices seen recently.

 Since the panic of late 2017, the start-up of new graphite electrode and needle coke capacity in China and agreement of annual or multi-year electrode supply contracts has taken some heat out of the market, yet several tailwinds still exist:

 The biggest electrode consuming sector has been on the rise in 2018, increasing demand for higher quality UHP-grade electrodes.
 The increase in EAF output has been driven both by a switch from BOF to EAF steelmaking in China and rising steelmaking in EAF-dominant regions such as the USA, South East Asia and the Middle East.